-I'm the breeder behind Duneland Ridgebacks located in Indiana.
+I'm Andrew G., the breeder behind Duneland Ridgebacks located in Indiana.
 We breed first and foremost for temperament in our dogs.
 Our puppies come from a long line of champions which is a result of our breeder and mentor, Elizabeth Mask, who was named Rhodesian Ridgeback Breeder of the year in 2016.
 We are breeding to continue our dog's legacy!

-What makes Andrew’s program special
+What makes your program special?

 We do not breed to just breed puppies and sell.
 We breed first and foremost for temperament.
 The Pedigree on our dog and her puppies is truly amazing!
 The impressive pedigree comes from a long line of champions and is a result of our breeder and mentor, Elizabeth Mask, who was named Rhodesian Ridgeback Breeder of the year in 2016.